MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-enterprise-manage-sql.md

 ## Add a data source

-For information about how to add a data source, see [Add a data source](service-gateway-data-sources.md#add-a-data-source).
+For more information about how to add a data source, see [Add a data source](service-gateway-data-sources.md#add-a-data-source).
+Under **Data Source Type**, select SQL Server.

 ![Select the SQL Server data source](media/service-gateway-enterprise-manage-sql/datasourcesettings2.png)